 Price determining parameters

 FX forward Interest Rate Swap Options

-Difference between the
+Difference between the forward price of

-Interest rate on the capital forward price of the
+the underlying value and the strike price

-FX forward rate market for the term of the underlying value and the
+FX forward rate Interest rate on the capital

-swap strike price
+market for the term of the Volatility

-(Remaining) term Volatility
+swap

 (Remaining) term

 The price of an FX forward contract, for instance, is determined by the FX spot rate on the transaction date and the interest rate differential at that time which together form the FX forward rate.
-The price of an interest rate swap, for instance, is determined by the conditions on the capital market on the moment that the transaction is concluded et cetera.
+The price of an interest rate swap, for instance, is determined by the conditions on the capital market on the moment that the transaction is conducted et cetera.

-Immediately after a derivative transaction has been concluded, the market conditions would, most probably, already be different.
+Immediately after a derivative transaction has been conducted, the market conditions would, most probably, already be different.
 This is because the prices and rates on the financial markets change constantly.
 These movements can be either favourable or unfavourable for the contract parties.
 Put in other words: the derivative contracts become to have a market value.
-If the market moves in a favourable direction, then a contract becomes to have a positive market value whereas if the market moves in an unfavourable direction, then a contract becomes to have a negative market value.
+If the market moves in a favourable direction, then a contract becomes to have a positive market value whereas if the market moves in an unfavourable direction, then a contract becomes to have a contract becomes to have a negative market value.

-On the moment that an FX forward contract or an interest rate swap is concluded, the market value is zero.
+On the moment that an FX forward contract or an interest rate swap is conducted, the market value is zero.
 This is because both market parties enter into an obligation towards each other and these mutual obligations have exactly the same value.
-If the current FX forward rate is, for instance, 1.3000 and two market parties agree to exchange EUR 1,0000,000 euro against USD 1,300,000 on a future settlement date then one party has the obligation to transfer 1,000,000 euro on that date whereas the other party has the obligation to transfer USD 1,300,000 on that date.
+If the current FX forward rate is, for instance, 1.1300 and two market parties agree to exchange EUR 1,0000,000 euro against USD 1,300,000 on a future settlement date then one party has the obligation to transfer 1,000,000 euro on that date whereas the other party has the obligation to transfer USD 1,300,000 on that date.
 However, on the transaction moment, USD 1,300,000 has a value of exactly EUR 1,000,000 which means that the value of the both obligations is the same and that, as a result, the 'net value' (the market value) of the FX forward is zero.

-6.1.1 Changes in the market value of FX forwards
+1.1 Changes in the market value of FX forwards